Polish Armed Forces in the West: Denouncement

 promised Anders that those of his soldiers who did not want to return to the new Poland could find asylum in the British Empire.
 Argentina and Brazil were also reported ready to offer them homes.
 But Britain thought the best solution would be for them to return to Poland, and Britain was circulating an appeal through the Polish Army containing the Polish Government's pledge to treat the soldier exiles fairly.
 Anders argued that he could not advise the soldiers to return to Poland unless the Polish Government promised elections this spring.
 Bevin, too, wanted immediate Polish elections, but both men knew that the chances were becoming slimmer.
 In Poland the split between the Communist-Socialist groups and shrewd Stanislaw Mikolajczyk's Polish Peasant Party was deepening.
 Security Police raids on Peasant Party headquarters were reported last week.
 If efforts to smash the Mikolajczyk forces failed, then the Communist-Socialist groups would fight for a late fall election, when the popularity of the Polish Peasant Party, sure winner of an election now, might have waned.
 Nevertheless, Bevin argued that, elections or no, the Poles in Anders' army should go home.

 In January 1946, Bevin protested against killings by the Polish provisional government, which defended its actions saying it was fighting terrorists loyal to Anders and funded by the British.
 In February 1946, Time reported "Britain's Foreign Secretary Ernest Bevin told a tense House of Commons last week that terror had become an instrument of national policy in the new Poland.
 Many members of Vice Premier Stanislaw Mikolajczyk's Polish Peasant Party who opposed the Communist-dominated Warsaw Government had been murdered.
-"Circumstances in many cases appear to point to the complicity of the Polish Security Police. ...
-I regard it as imperative that the Polish Provisional Government should put an immediate stop to these crimes in order that free and unfettered elections may be held as soon as possible, in accordance with the Crimea decision. ...
-I am looking forward to the end of these police states ...", while the Polish government blamed Anders and his British backers for the bloodshed there.
+"Circumstances in many cases appear to point to the complicity of the Polish Security Police...
+I regard it as imperative that the Polish Provisional Government should put an immediate stop to these crimes in order that free and unfettered elections may be held as soon as possible, in accordance with the Crimea decision...
+I am looking forward to the end of these police states."
+The Polish provisional government once again blamed Anders and his British backers for the bloodshed there.

 It is often said that the Polish Armed Forces in the West were not invited to the London Victory Parade of 1946.
-At first the British Government invited representatives of the newly recognised regime in Warsaw to march in the Parade, but the delegation from Poland never arrived, the reason never being adequately explained; pressure from Moscow is the most likely explanation.
-Bowing to press and public pressure, the British eventually invited Polish veterans of the RAF that then represented the Polish Air Force under British Command, to attend in their place.
-They, in turn, refused to attend in protest at similar invitations not being extended to the Polish Army and Navy.
-The only Polish representative at the parade was Colonel Józef Kuropieska, the military attaché of the Communist regime in Warsaw, who attended as a diplomatic courtesy.
+At first the British government invited representatives of the newly recognised Polish People's Republic to march in the parade, but their delegation never arrived, with the reason never being adequately explained; the most likely explanation was Soviet pressure.
+Following criticism of the absence of a Polish delegation, 25 Polish RAF pilots were invited to march together with other foreign detachments as part of the parade of the Royal Air Force.
+They, in turn, refused to attend in protest over similar invitations not being extended to Polish army and navy personnel.
+The only Polish representative at the parade was Colonel Józef Kuropieska, the military attaché of the Polish People's Republic, who attended as a diplomatic courtesy.